-Khan Academy is becoming more and more popular as the years go by.
-It is but natural that, with this increasing popularity, people are going to look for Khan Academy reviews.
+Khan Academy is one of the most established online learning platforms out there.
+It is only natural that, with growing popularity, more and more people are going to look for Khan Academy reviews.
 Well, if you’re one of those people - today’s your lucky day.
-Read on and find out everything that you’ll need to know before deciding whether or not Khan Academy is worth your time and attention.
+You're about to find out if Khan Academy is worth your time and attention.

 So, let’s begin by talking about what is Khan Academy.
 After all, it would be a bit tough to start discussing the learning experience of the platform without having an idea of what it stands for, right?

 Verdict at a Glance: Khan Academy is a unique online learning platform, mostly due to the fact that it’s a non-profit organization.
 All learning material on it is completely free to access and study.
 Naturally, though, this means that there are no accredited certificates available - furthermore, the platform focuses on K-14 course complexity, which might not suit those who are looking for some more advanced learning resources.

 - Good and reputable content